-Dr. Dimitrios Kyritsis received his Diploma in Engineering from the National Technical University of Athens in Greece in 1992 and his M.A. and Ph.D. from Princeton University in 1995 and 1998, respectively.
+Dr. Dimitrios Kyritsis received his Diploma in Engineering from the National Technical University of Athens in Greece in 1992 and his MA and PhD from Princeton University in 1995 and 1998, respectively.
 Before his current appointment, he was a post-doctoral associate and a lecturer at the Department of Mechanical Engineering at Yale University (2000-2002) and a faculty member in the University of Illinois at Urbana-Champaign (2002-2014).

-His research focuses in the areas of laser-based reactive flow diagnostics, biofuel utilization, and electrostatically assisted atomization.
+His research focuses on the areas of sustainability, laser-based reactive flow diagnostics, biofuel utilization, and electrostatically assisted atomization.
 He is the recipient of the NSF CAREER award, the Accenture Award for excellence in advising, the University of Illinois Campus Award for excellence in teaching and a Fellow of the Center for Advanced Study of the University of Illinois (2007-8).
 From 2005-2010 he served as the co-PI in the DOE-funded Graduate Automotive Technology Education (GATE) Center of Excellence on Automotive Biofuel Combustion Engines in the University of Illinois.
 He is a Fellow of the ASME, an Associate Fellow of the AIAA, an Associate Editor of the Journal of Energy Engineering, and has served in the editorial board of Combustion & Flame and the Proceedings of the Combustion Institute.

 Ammonia is an easily manageable hydrogen carrier that can in principle provide carbonless combustion.
 The project addresses the technical challenges in order for this to realize that relate mostly to controllable ignition and reduction of NOx emissions.